Fire suppression system owners guide

 CP/CS770/690

-• Daily Maintenance Schedule – SAFECAF Fire Suppression System
+Daily Maintenance Schedule – SAFECAF Fire Suppression System

 1. Check Pressure Gauges

-There are two pressure gauges that must be checked daily:
+Two pressure gauges must be checked daily:

 Low-Pressure Gauge (Foam/Water System)